jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 #### Customizing the Kernel

-See this [article][bbb-kernel] for some ways to go about customizing and rebuilding the BBB kernel or generating a new device tree.
+See this [post][bbb-kernel] for some ways to go about customizing and rebuilding the BBB kernel or generating a new device tree binary.

+#### Customizing U-Boot

+See this [post][bbb-uboot] for similar notes on working with u-boot for the BBB.

 #### Package management